httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
 The results of the verification function are compared to the http message signature to determine if the signature presented is valid.

+Use of this algorithm can be indicated at runtime using the `rsa-v1_5-sha256` value for the `alg` signature parameter.

 ### HMAC using SHA-256 {#method-hmac-sha256}

 To sign and verify using this algorithm, the signer applies the `HMAC` function {{RFC2104}} with the shared signing key (`K`) and